-The ICO will contact you again if they need any additional information regarding a data breach.
-If there is sufficient evidence, the ICO may want to carry out an assessment of your organisation’s security measures and practices as part of their investigation.
-It is important to bear in mind that under GDPR, organisations have a legal duty to report personal data breaches, so failure to do so could result in a fine.
+The ICO will contact you again if they need additional information regarding a data breach.
+If there is sufficient evidence, the ICO may want to assess your organisation’s security measures and practices as part of their investigation.
+It is essential to remember that under GDPR, organisations have a legal duty to report personal data breaches, so failure to do so could result in a fine.

-If you do not comply with the ICO’s request for information, then they may apply to a court for an order that requires you to provide it within a certain time period or face prosecution and/or financial penalty up to €20 million or four per cent of your organisation’s annual global turnover (whichever is greater).
+Suppose you do not comply with the ICO’s request for information.
+In that case, they may apply to a court for an order that requires you to provide it within a specific period or face prosecution and a financial penalty of up to €20 million or four per cent of your organisation’s annual global turnover (whichever is greater).

 Health and social care is an ever-changing sector, requiring data protection to change alongside it.
 This blog post has provided a summary of the changes required in health and social care under GDPR to ensure that your organisation is prepared for the new regulation.

-This blog post has provided detailed guidance on how to store information in health and social care, according to the data protection act.
-It’s important for those working within this sector to stay up-to-date with the latest news about GDPR; otherwise, they could face legal action.
+According to the data protection act, this blog post has provided detailed guidance on storing information in health and social care.
+It’s essential for those working within this sector to stay up-to-date with the latest news about GDPR; otherwise, they could face legal action.